 In emerging economies, strengthening economic growth and decreasing economic risks attracted massive international capital inflows searching for high-yield assets, which has compressed government and corporate bond yields, as well as pushed up asset prices and external debt.
 Should the monetary policy normalization by major economies move at an unexpected pace, it might cause international capital inflows to reverse to outflows and, in turn, impact their financial system stability.

 In addition, large capital inflows buoyed emerging economies with ample funds.
-This, coupled with rapid credit growth spurred by the low-interest-rate environment, led to a rise in nonfinancial sector debt, especially in Chart 2.4 Debt-to-GDP ratios of non-financial sectors in emerging economies and Mainland China - Emerging market economies (excluding China) - Mainland China
+This, coupled with rapid credit growth spurred by the low-interest-rate environment, led to a rise in nonfinancial sector debt, especially in Mainland China (Chart 2.4).

-Mainland China (Chart 2.4).
 For some emerging economies, excessive corporate and household debt growth could increase their debt burdens; thus, if the occurrence of unfavorable events triggers a tightening of financial conditions, the corporate and household sectors might face high debt servicing pressures, sparking off a rise in their default rates and, in turn, affect the stability of financial institutions and markets.

-Global financial market volatility fell in 2017, but elevated in early 2018 The US stock market kept hitting record highs in 2017, which boosted global stock markets to steadily trend upwards.
+Global financial market volatility fell in 2017, but elevated in early 2018

+The US stock market kept hitting record highs in 2017, which boosted global stock markets to steadily trend upwards.
 In early February 2018, the acceleration of wage growth fueled market concerns that a rising inflation rate may lead to the Fed hiking interest rates at a faster pace.
 This, coupled with the concerns that US tax cuts could jeopardize its fiscal stability, led the US stock market to tumble and induced international stock markets to plunge nearly 10% over the same period.
-Thereafter, international stock markets rebounded while gradually, volatility In regard to dramatically increased. performance of key international equity indices, most Asian stock markets trended upwards supported by continuous international capital inflows in 2017.
+Thereafter, international stock markets rebounded gradually, while volatility dramatically increased.
+In regard to the performance of key international equity indices, most Asian stock markets trended upwards supported by continuous international capital inflows in 2017.
 Accordingly, MSCI emerging Asia index increased by 40% (Chart 2.5).

 The US dollar displayed a depreciating trend in the first three quarters of 2017; by contrast, the euro continually appreciated against the US dollar.
 The Japanese yen fluctuated with the trend of the US dollar and the movement of hedging needs resulting from geopolitical risks.
 In the fourth quarter, the US dollar turned to a strengthening trend.
-Nonetheless, in 2018 Q1, affected by market concerns over fiscal stability owing to US tax reform as well as the strengthening economic recovery attracting capital inflows to the euro area and emerging economies, the US dollar index declined again Chart 2.5 Performance of key international equity indices
+Nonetheless, in 2018 Q1, affected by market concerns over fiscal stability owing to US tax reform as well as the strengthening economic recovery attracting capital inflows to the euro area and emerging economies, the US dollar index declined again and the euro appreciated against the US dollar.
+The Japanese yen also saw an appreciating trend against the US dollar driven by hedging needs (Chart 2.6).
+With regard to major Asian currencies, in 2017, most of them displayed appreciating trends against the US dollar owing to the higher-than-expected economic growth rates among Asian economies attracting massive international capital inflows.